 When I have been using the motorhomes myself, and have mainly used other toilets while I was out during the day, it's lasted for about 3-4 days.

 The main limiting factor is how quickly the toilet cassette fills up and needs emptying (which must be done in a proper facility at a campsite).
-The other limiting factor is long the habitation battery lasts.
+The other limiting factor is long the water lasts.
+The other thing that could run out is the habitation battery power.

 For the toilet - see the answer above to how quickly it fills up.